hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 ## PROQUEST

 603 found, of which 17 had no abstract.
-Of those 17, 4 were in a HE seting.
+Of those 17, 4 were in a HE setting.

-follow up if these papers which are reported on
+_follow up if these papers which are reported on in there are elsewhere in the set:

 - For more information on this research see: Determining the Components of Cohesion Using the Repertory Grid Technique.
 Group Dynamics-Theory Research and Practice, 2018;22(2):108-128.
 Group Dynamics-Theory Research and Practice can be contacted at: Educational Publishing Foundation-American Psychological Assoc, 750 First St, NE, Washington, DC 20002-4242, USA.

  - A Novel Use of Honey's Aggregation Approach To the Analysis of Repertory Grids.
 Field Methods, 2019;31(2):150-166.
 Field Methods can be contacted at: Sage Publications Inc, 2455 Teller Rd, Thousand Oaks, CA 91320, USA.
 (Sage Publications - www.sagepub.com/; Field Methods - fmx.sagepub.com)

  - GYMNASTIC LITERACY COMPONENTS VERIFIED THROUGH REPERTORY GRID TECHNIQUE – CASE STUDY, Iveta Holá, Jan Chrudimský, Viléma Novotná

-breakdown of no abstract coding is on the pq tab of T&B xlsm
+breakdown of no abstract coding is on the pq tab of T&B xlsm_

 import to MAXQDA first error ever!